It's that time of year again!

-Writers all over the world are gearing up for NaNoWriMo (National Novel Writing Month), so it's time to break the prep guides out of the archives for those about to dive into the writing frenzy.
-For those of you not doing NaNo, this is a good overview of what goes into a novel, so you'll likely find some helpful tips as well.
+Writers all over the world are gearing up for NaNoWriMo (National Novel Writing Month), so it's time to break out the prep guides from the archives for those about to dive into the writing frenzy.
+If you're not doing NaNo, this is a good overview of what goes into a novel, so you'll likely find some helpful tips as well.
+And if you're looking for a handy guide to the whole novel-planning process, I suggest taking a peek of my book, Planning Your Novel: Ideas and Structure, with ten self-guided workshops and over 100 exercises designed to guide you from idea to a solid novel plan.

-Today, let’s focus on the overall plotting of your novel, so when you do need to write like the wind, you’re not spending a lot of time thinking about what to write.
-I’m assuming that if you decided to do NaNo, you already have an inkling of the novel you want to write.
-If you don’t, then I’d suggest starting here for some brainstorming ideas before diving into today’s article.
+This week, let’s focus on the overall plotting of your novel, so the rest of your planning month will be productive.
+If you decided to do NaNo, I gather you already have an inkling of the novel you want to write.
+If you don’t, then I’d suggest starting here for some brainstorming ideas or looking at the bigger story picture here before diving into today’s article.

 Decide if you’re going to go for a complete 50K novel (even if the plan is to flesh it out later) or the first 50K of a longer novel.

-Why: This will help you figure out how to pace your story.
-For example, are you doing a complete novel in 50K or the first half of a longer one?
-A plot for a rough draft 50K novel will be very different from the first half of a more fleshed out novel.
+Why do this: This will help you figure out how to pace your story.
+For example, the plot for a rough draft 50K word novel will be very different from the first half of a more fleshed out novel aiming for 100K words.
+A rough draft will try to capture the entire plot, while the first half will cover (naturally) the first half.

-Even if it’s bad, write down your one-sentence pitch line and nail what this story is about.
+Write down your one-sentence pitch line and nail what this story is about.
 This holds true for either a full or half novel.
 If you can’t do it in one sentence don’t sweat it, but try to keep it under a paragraph if you can.
 Think of it like writing a query to identify all the critical pieces of your novel.
-If you absolutely can’t boil it down to a few sentences, that’s a red flag that you don’t have a solid understanding of what the core conflict is yet, and that can result in hitting a wall around the 25% mark.
+If you absolutely can’t boil it down to a few sentences, that’s a red flag that you don’t have a solid understanding of what the core conflict is yet, and that can result in hitting a wall around the 25% mark come November.

 Write a rough synopsis.
 It doesn’t have to be good or even something anyone but you can understand, but try to get in those major set pieces.
 Again, it’s okay if some things are vague.
 Write down the general idea of what you want to have happen if you’re unsure of the details.
 Speaking thematically is also fine at this stage.
 “She learns she has to stand up for herself and stop being such a doormat after her experience with the villain.”
 If you’re only doing a half novel you can stop at the halfway point if you want.

-Why: A rough synopsis is like brainstorming on paper.
+Why do this: A rough synopsis is like brainstorming on paper.
 It’ll get you thinking about how your novel will unfold, and even if you change it when you actually write that section, you’ll have a guide to get you there.
-You’ll also know pretty fast that this novel might not work if you can’t think of anything to fill a synopsis.
+You’ll also know rather quickly that this novel won't work if you can’t think of anything to fill a synopsis.

 Step Five (optional)